girder/ansible-role-girder-nginx/README.md

 An Ansible role to install Nginx, with HTTPS support, and configure it for use with Girder.

+SSL/TLS certificates for HTTPS are provided via LetsEncrypt.
+This role ensures that certificates automatically renew and configures HTTPS to earn an A+ rating from [SSL Labs Server Test](https://www.ssllabs.com/ssltest/index.html).

 ## Requirements

 Ubuntu 18.04+.